What does it take to live a minimalist vegan lifestyle?

-In this post, we share 10 things you can do today to start your journey towards simplicity and mindfulness.
+In this post, we share ten things you can do today to start your journey towards simplicity and compassion.
 Each action has an estimated timeframe for how long it will take to complete.
-Some actions might take a few hours whilst others will take you less than a minute to execute.
+Some steps might take a few hours while others will take you less than a minute to execute.

 1) Educate yourself (3 hours)

-People tell me all the time, “oh it must of been hard for you to go vegan.”
-This couldn’t of been further from the truth.
+People tell me all the time, “oh it must have been hard for you to go vegan.”
+This couldn’t have been further from the truth.

-We have a list of resources to help develop your why but here’s a couple that were absolutely critical to our development:
+We have a list of resources to help develop your why but here’s a couple that was critical to our development:

 2) Develop your personal integrity report (60 mins)

-Creating personal integrity report is a logical starting point to living a minimalist vegan lifestyle.
-It’s a way to get clarity on what really matters to you and what can be done to make it happen.
+Creating personal integrity report is a logical starting point for living a minimalist vegan lifestyle.
+It’s a way to get clarity on what matters to you and what can be done to make it happen.